Engineering Students Partner with Kenyan Village to Renovate Schools

 Building with the Community

 “Every day we were out there, the community was there, the school leaders were there,” Danielle said.
 “Kids that go to the school were there, wheeling wheelbarrows – little kids stronger than me.
-The women were working in dresses out there.
 It was an amazing experience to work alongside so many great people.
-The fact that we're going to continue to go back for five years is very exciting because we can make friends and build those relationship.”
+The fact that we're going to continue to go back for five years is very exciting because we can make friends and build those relationships.”

 danielle with kenyan women